iu-parfunc/bazel/DETERMINISM.md

 ```

 Running with a deterministic sandbox enabled should ensure that this
 audit always passes.
-If not, please report this as a bug.
+If not, please report the problem as a bug.

 # Bazel builds that exhibit nondeterminism (when run without a sandbox)